ltelab/disdrodb/docs/source/install.rst

 - `Installation for users`_ : for users who want to process data.

-- `Installation for Developers`_: for contributors who want to enrich the project (eg. add a new reader).
+- `Installation for developers`_: for contributors who want to enrich the project (eg. add a new reader).